Neuroimmunology

 Cauda equina syndrome (CES).
 In this condition, acute to subacute compression of multiple lumbosacral nerve roots (most commonly from a disc) causes several symptoms: pain, lower extremity weakness and sensory loss, saddle anesthesia, and disturbance of bowel, bladder, and sexual function.
 Urinary manifestations, often severe, include reduced bladder sensation, weak bladder contractility, and elevated residual (or complete retention with overflow incontinence).

 Improvement in lower urinary tract dysfunction symptoms is seen with early intervention.
-In 1 study, Jeon and colleagues suggested that patients undergoing decompression surgery within 48 hours of the onset of bladder dysfunction had increased chances of recovering bladder function than those having late operation (greater than 48 hours) (36).
+A prospective observational study showed that urinary retention with the need of catheterization was resolved by surgical intervention in 59% of the 191 patients (98).
+Another retrospective study suggested that patients undergoing decompression surgery within 48 hours of the onset of bladder dysfunction had increased chances of recovering bladder function than those having late operation (less than 48 hours) (36).
 Regaining of bladder sensation is the key to improvement after surgery.
 Detrusor recovery is compensated by increased intra-abdominal pressure.
-However, Lai and colleagues quoted that patients who suffered from corda equina syndrome due to lumber disc herniation and missed the chance of early decompression can still expect favorable functional recovery in the long term depending on the severity of the dysfunction (43).
+However, Lai and colleagues quoted that patients who suffered from cauda equina syndrome due to lumber disc herniation and missed the chance of early decompression can still expect favorable functional recovery in the long-term depending on the severity of the dysfunction (42).
 Patients with mild bladder dysfunction are more likely to recover after decompression surgery than patients with severe dysfunction.
-Shahmohammadi and colleagues have suggested that urodynamics findings, such as Qmax and bladder contractility index, may be considered as good predictive indicators for patients' recovery of bladder function (76).
+Shahmohammadi and colleagues have suggested that urodynamics findings, such as Qmax and bladder contractility index, may be considered as good predictive indicators for patients' recovery of bladder function (84).

 Amyloidosis.
 Amyloidosis causes small-fiber neuropathy involving autonomic nerves.
 Voiding difficulties and stress urinary incontinence are common presenting symptoms.
-In 2009, Andrade and colleagues demonstrated the common symptoms of bladder dysfunction in amyloidosis as diminished bladder sensation, poor detrusor contractility (78%), open bladder neck with paradoxical closure on attempt to void, nonrelaxing external sphincter (52%), and detrusor sphincter dyssynergia (38%) resulting in bladder distention (05).
+Common symptoms of bladder dysfunction in amyloidosis that may result are diminished bladder sensation, poor detrusor contractility (78%), open bladder neck with paradoxical closure on attempt to void, nonrelaxing external sphincter (52%), and detrusor sphincter dyssynergia (38%) (06).

 It is important to rule out systemic amyloidosis before making a diagnosis of localized amyloidosis.
-In case of localized amyloidosis, first-line treatment is complete transurethral resection of the amyloid deposits.
+In case of localized amyloidosis, first-line treatment is complete transurethral resection of the amyloid deposits (67).
 For larger lesions, partial cystectomy or cystectomy have been suggested as second-line therapy; however, recurrence of localized amyloidosis is common (estimated at 30% to 50%), and dissemination to systemic amyloidosis also remains a possibility.
-Therefore, lifelong surveillance is often recommended (80).
+Therefore, lifelong surveillance is often recommended (92).

 Furthermore, confounders occur often.
 Benign prostatic hypertrophy is common in diabetic older men.
 Diabetics are more predisposed to chronic ischemic brain disease, which may contribute to detrusor hyperreflexia.
 Considering all this, it is not surprising that in diabetes the symptomatic and urodynamic pattern varies from patient to patient.

 The most important step in the management of diabetes is to control blood glucose levels.
 The main goals for the treatment of diabetic cystopathy is to avoid over distension of the bladder and to decrease residual urine.
-Because diabetic cystopathy usually has an insidious onset, scheduled voiding may be recommended to all diabetes mellitus patients regardless of the presence of symptoms.
+Because diabetic cystopathy usually has an insidious onset, scheduled voiding may be recommended to all patients with diabetes mellitus regardless of the presence of symptoms.
 Diabetic patients with reduced bladder sensation and infrequent voiding should practice timed voiding every 2 to 4 hours.
-Timed voiding may help to achieve frequent bladder emptying and reduce the risk of urinary tract infection and potential deterioration of renal function; CIS is often recommended (67).
+Timed voiding may help to achieve frequent bladder emptying and reduce the risk of urinary tract infection and potential deterioration of renal function; intermittent catheterization is often recommended (75).

 Spinal cord injury can affect both urine storage and voiding.
-After injuries to the sacral spinal cord segments, both parasympathetic and somatic innervation to the lower urinary tract may be impaired.
+After injuries to the sacral spinal cord segments, both autonomic and somatic innervation to the lower urinary tract may be impaired.
 Severe spinal cord injuries at the sacral level may result in detrusor and sphincter acontractility and impaired bladder sensation.
-In contrast, severe acute supra sacral spinal cord injury can disrupt intraspinal pathways, and thus release the supraspinal control on micturition reflex.
+In contrast, acute supra sacral spinal cord injury can disrupt intraspinal pathways, and thus release the supraspinal control on micturition reflex.
 This results in hyperexcitability of bladder afferents and detrusor overactivity, which can lead to urinary leakage during storage phase and detrusor-sphincter dyssynergia during voiding.
+Cervical or thoracic spinal lesions at or cranial from the sixth thoracic segment may result in autonomic dysreflexia (27).
+This is characterized by a rapid increase in systolic blood pressure (> 20 mmHg from baseline) and bradycardia, accompanied by symptoms, such as severe headache, blurred vision, anxiety, and heart rate fluctuations.
+The condition presents with sweating, piloerection, and flushing above the injury as well as pallor and cold skin below it.

 In case of patients with spinal cord injury and lower urinary tract dysfunction, urodynamic investigation (UDI) is recommended to be performed in a timely manner to optimize patient-tailored therapy.

 Select patients may benefit from surgical interventions.
 External sphincterotomy or sphincter stenting, for example, helps manage an overactive sphincter.
 Augmenting procedures (ie, artificial urinary sphincter) are useful in cases of sphincter weakness.
-For incomplete spinal cord injury, sacral neuromodulation via S3 nerve root stimulation has increasing evidence of effectiveness.
+For incomplete spinal cord injury, sacral neuromodulation via S3 nerve root stimulation has increasing evidence of effectiveness (45).
 Treatment was effective for both retentive and overactive bladder types.
+Since the introduction of MRI safe sacral neuromodulators, treatment of lower urinary tract dysfunction in neurologic patients is an acceptable treatment option (14).
 For complete spinal cord injury, intrathecal electrical stimulation of S2-S4 anterior nerve roots with rhizotomy of the posterior roots has been successful in many patients.
-This therapy improves bladder capacity and facilitates voiding, defecation, and erections (15; 81).
+This therapy improves bladder capacity and facilitates voiding, defecation, and erections (17; 93).

-Beano and colleagues explained that chronic medical condition and quality-of-life issues are important parts of the holistic care of persons with spinal cord injuries (10).
+Chronic medical condition and quality-of-life issues are important parts of the holistic care of persons with spinal cord injuries (11).
 Lower urinary tract function often recovers over a similar period of time as ambulation.
 Antimuscarinic medications, intradetrusor onabotulinumtoxinA injections for treating neurogenic detrusor overactivity, and sacral neuromodulation can be used for treatment of neurogenic lower urinary tract.

 Multiple sclerosis.
 Bladder dysfunction is common in multiple sclerosis.
 In a cohort study of 54 patients 2 to 5 years after diagnosis, 57% of patients had moderate to severe lower urinary tract symptoms.
-None of these patients had symptoms at onset (53).
-As reviewed by Litwiller and colleagues, earlier studies have shown that about 80% of multiple sclerosis patients have lower genitourinary tract dysfunction (46).
+None of these patients had symptoms at onset (56).
+As reviewed by Litwiller and colleagues, earlier studies have shown that about 80% of patients with multiple sclerosis have lower genitourinary tract dysfunction (46).
 Irritative symptoms such as urgency and frequency are reported the most.
-Patients’ report of urinary symptoms poorly predicted the presence of a clinically important post-void residual (41).
+Patients’ report of urinary symptoms poorly predicted the presence of a clinically important post-void residual (40).

 A formal evaluation includes history taking, measurement of the postvoid residual volume (PVR), testing for urinary tract infections, and urodynamic studies in select cases.

-In 1 review, urodynamic investigation demonstrated 53% of multiple sclerosis patients have detrusor over activity, 43% have detrusor sphincter dyssynergia, and 12% have atonic bladder (12 studies, 1524 patients) (77).
+In one review, urodynamic investigation demonstrated 53% of patients with multiple sclerosis have detrusor overactivity, 43% have detrusor sphincter dyssynergia, and 12% have atonic bladder (12 studies, 1524 patients) (85).

 Although detrusor-sphincter dyssynergia is common, the incidence of upper urinary tract damage is very low (46).
 However, detrusor-sphincter dyssynergia is associated with retention, calculi, and urinary tract infections.
-Detrusor hyporeflexia is the least common urodynamic pattern.
+Detrusor hypocontractility is the least common urodynamic pattern.
 Correlations with lesion location, although not straightforward, have been attempted.
-One study noted significant association between detrusor-sphincter dyssynergia and cervical cord lesions, whereas detrusor hyporeflexia was associated with a pontine lesion (Araki and Matsui 2003).
+One study noted significant association between detrusor-sphincter dyssynergia and cervical cord lesions, whereas detrusor acontractility was associated with a pontine lesion (08).

-In 2017, Stoffel demonstrated that multiple sclerosis patients may suffer from urinary retention due to neurogenic underactive bladder and/or bladder outlet obstruction from detrusor sphincter dyssynergia (77).
+In 2017, Stoffel demonstrated that patients with multiple sclerosis may suffer from urinary retention due to neurogenic underactive bladder or bladder outlet obstruction from detrusor sphincter dyssynergia (85).
 Stoffel also proposed to define the threshold for multiple sclerosis-related urinary retention as greater than 300 ml measured at least twice in 2 months.

-If the pulmonary vascular resistance (PVR) is elevated, incomplete bladder emptying is best managed by intermittent self-catheterization.
+If the post-void residual volume (PVR) is elevated, incomplete bladder emptying is best managed by intermittent self-catheterization.
 Treatment should be based on stratifying patients by risk of morbidity from retention and by symptoms caused by retention.

-Treatment mainstays are anticholinergic drugs for urgency and detrusor hyperactivity as well as intermittent self-catheterization for residuals greater than 100 cc.
-However, in 1 study, Morrow and colleagues in 2018 demonstrated that anticholinergic medications may have a negative effect on cognition in persons with multiple sclerosis (50).
+Treatment mainstays are anticholinergic drugs for urgency and detrusor hyperactivity as well as intermittent self-catheterization for residuals greater than 100 mL.
+However, in one study, Morrow and colleagues in 2018 demonstrated that anticholinergic medications may have a negative effect on cognition in persons with multiple sclerosis (52).
 Thus, anticholinergics need to be used with caution in multiple sclerosis patients.

 Post-stroke incontinence is a major cause of morbidity for stroke survivors.
 Post-stroke patients may often experience urinary incontinence due to loss of control of detrusor function from damaged neurologic lesions in the brain.
-There is an increased risk with frontal or fronto parietal infarcts, infarcts involving the cortex, infarcts in the anterior cerebral artery territory, and hemorrhagic infarcts (63; 51; 16).
-Patients with incontinence due to parietal lobe infarcts may not appreciate the need to void and may lack awareness of their incontinence (59).
+There is an increased risk with frontal or frontoparietal infarcts, infarcts involving the cortex, infarcts in the anterior cerebral artery territory, and hemorrhagic infarcts (71; 53; 18).
+Patients with incontinence due to parietal lobe infarcts may not appreciate the need to void and may lack awareness of their incontinence (63).
 Incontinence is less common after occipital lobe infarcts and small subcortical strokes.
-Incontinence may be indirectly mediated by acute difficulties with cognition, language, and mobility, even in the presence of normal urodynamics (29).
-Acute urinary incontinence should prompt a search for treatable factors such as malnutrition, dehydration, and infection (especially urinary tract infection) (28).
+Incontinence may be indirectly mediated by acute difficulties with cognition, language, and mobility, even in the presence of normal urodynamics (31).
+Acute urinary incontinence should prompt a search for treatable factors such as malnutrition, dehydration, and infection (especially urinary tract infection) (30).

 Recommended treatments for post-stroke urinary incontinence include bladder retraining, timed or prompted voiding, intermittent catheterization, use of anticholinergic medications, and environmental and lifestyle support.

 Urodynamic findings are variable.
-Hyporeflexia and retention are more common in acute cases reflecting “cerebral shock.”
-Detrusor hyperreflexia is the dominant pattern in the chronic phase.
+Detrusor acontractility and retention are more common in acute cases reflecting “cerebral shock.”
+Detrusor overactivity is the dominant pattern in the chronic phase.
 True detrusor-sphincter dyssynergia is rare.

 In practice, a number of strategies are used depending on patient characteristics, comorbidities, and cooperation.
 Behavioral measures such as timed or prompted voids may be worthwhile.
+Pelvic floor muscle therapy might have a beneficial effect on daytime voiding frequency and incontinence in stroke patients (58).
 Urethral catheterization is required in cases of retention or high residuals.
-Chronic detrusor hyperreflexia may be managed with anticholinergics.
+Chronic detrusor overactivity may be managed with anticholinergics.
 Urologic consultation should be considered.

 Moreover, the older stroke population is prone to preexisting conditions affecting continence.
 Examples are diabetes, benign prostatic hyperplasia in men, stress incontinence in women, and dementia.
 Thus, the comorbidity status plays a critical role in the management plan for the patient.

 Parkinson disease and multiple system atrophy.
-In Parkinson disease (PD), nonmotor symptoms often affect quality of life more than motor symptoms.
+In Parkinson disease, nonmotor symptoms often affect quality of life more than motor symptoms.
 Lower urinary tract symptoms are an example.
-They are common in Parkinson disease, reported by 27% to over 40% of Parkinson disease patients (06; 66).
-Rates may be even higher: in 1 survey, 64% of untreated early Parkinson patients endorsed some urinary symptom, though usually mild (78).
-Studies have found correlations between urinary symptoms and Unified Parkinson's Disease Rating Scale motor disability (UPDRS) (06; 86), as well as between urinary symptoms and Hoehn and Yahr stages (66).
-One review noted the most common complaints to be nocturia, urgency, and frequency (25).
+They are common in Parkinson disease, reported by 27% to over 40% of patients with Parkinson disease (07; 74).
+Rates may be even higher: in one survey, 64% of patients with untreated early Parkinson endorsed some urinary symptom, though usually mild (87).
+Studies have found correlations between urinary symptoms and Unified Parkinson's Disease Rating Scale motor disability (UPDRS) (07; 97), as well as between urinary symptoms and Hoehn and Yahr stages (74).
+One review noted the most common complaints to be nocturia, urgency, and frequency (28).

 Urodynamically, detrusor overactivity and mild weakness are common in Parkinson disease.
-Bladder dysfunction in multiple system atrophy is more severe than that in Parkinson disease, with large post-void residual and urinary retention (87; Sakakibara and Tateno 2018).
+Bladder dysfunction in multiple system atrophy is more severe than that in Parkinson disease, with large post-void residual and urinary retention (99; 78).

 Concentric needle EMG of the anal sphincter and bulbocavernosus reflex testing may be performed.
 The bulbocavernosus reflex tests the afferent and efferent signals of the pudendal nerve as well as the sacral cord.
 Multiple system atrophy with predominant parkinsonism (MSA-P) is a degenerative disorder that presents with autonomic dysfunction, atypical parkinsonism, and ataxia.
 Parkinson disease is due to dopaminergic deficits in the central nervous system.
 It is important to differentiate between multiple system atrophy with predominant parkinsonism and Parkinson disease because treatments, complications, and prognoses differ.
 The bulbocavernosus reflex tests may be used to differentiate between multiple system atrophy with predominant parkinsonism and Parkinson disease patients.
 Patients with multiple system atrophy with predominant parkinsonism have longer latencies and lower amplitudes (34).

 Management includes behavioral modifications, bladder hygiene, and pelvic floor muscle exercises.
-Pharmacological management includes anticholinergic medication and mirabegron (Sakakibara and Tateno 2014; Sakakibara and Panicker 2016; 18; Sakakibara and Tateno 2018).
-Anticholinergics are used for management of bladder dysfunction in Parkinson disease and multiple system atrophy patients, but care should be taken for the management of bladder dysfunction, particularly in multiple system atrophy patients due to the high prevalence of difficult emptying, which needs clean, intermittent catheterization.
+Pharmacological management includes anticholinergic medication and mirabegron (77; 73; 78; 20).
+Anticholinergics are used for management of bladder dysfunction in Parkinson disease and multiple system atrophy patients, but care should be taken for the management of bladder dysfunction, particularly in patients with multiple system atrophy due to the high prevalence of difficult emptying, which needs clean, intermittent catheterization.
+Mirabegron appears to safer than antimuscarinics in patients with Parkinson disease (03).
+Behavioral therapy and pelvic floor muscle therapy show promise in patients with Parkinson disease by improving urinary symptoms (49).

-Intravesical botulinum toxin therapy has been shown to be effective in management of urinary symptoms in Parkinson disease patients, and there is evidence that it may improve detrusor-sphincter dyssynergia (Gainnanton et al 2009; 54; 04; 21).
-Patients need to be counselled about the possible need for clean intermittent self-catheterization (CISC) in case of post-procedural retention (73).
+Intravesical botulinum toxin therapy has been shown to be effective in management of urinary symptoms in Parkinson disease patients, and there is evidence that it may improve detrusor-sphincter dyssynergia (57; 05; 23).
+Patients need to be counselled about the possible need for clean intermittent self-catheterization (CISC) in case of post-procedural retention (81).
 CISC can be challenging in Parkinson disease patients with limited hand dexterity.

 Posterior tibial nerve stimulation and sacral neuromodulation may be considered in Parkinson disease patients with refractory symptoms (47).

 Many men with Parkinson disease also have obstructive prostatic disease.
 Urologic opinion is helpful.
-Transurethral resection of the prostate (TURP) may be successful in majority of Parkinson disease patients with benign prostatic hyperplasia with minimal risk of de novo urinary incontinence.
+Transurethral resection of the prostate (TURP) may be successful in majority of patients with Parkinson disease with benign prostatic hyperplasia with minimal risk of de novo urinary incontinence.
 Parkinson disease is no longer considered a contraindication for TURP (47).
-Parkinson disease patients who need transurethral resection of the prostate (TURP) may find the procedure helps in treatment of the overactive bladder symptoms.
-It is recommended that multiple system atrophy patients not undergo TURP because there is a high chance of post-TURP incontinence (Sakakibara and Panicker 2016).
+Patients with Parkinson disease who need transurethral resection of the prostate (TURP) may find the procedure helps in treatment of the overactive bladder symptoms.
+It is recommended that patients with multiple system atrophy not undergo TURP because there is a high chance of post-TURP incontinence (79).

 Normal pressure hydrocephalus.
 Normal pressure hydrocephalus classically comprises the triad of gait disorder, dementia, and urinary incontinence.
-Urinary urgency with detrusor overactivity is often present early in the course (64), but frank incontinence usually develops only later.
+Urinary urgency with detrusor overactivity is often present early in the course (72), but urinary incontinence usually develops only later.
 Idiopathic normal pressure hydrocephalus (iNPH) may often present with both voiding and storage symptoms.
-In a retrospective study with 48 patients Aruga and colleagues concluded that ventriculoperitoneal shunt surgery improved the storage symptoms of lower urinary tract dysfunction, but it had very limited effect on voiding dysfunction (07).
+A retrospective study with 48 patients concluded that ventriculoperitoneal shunt surgery improved the storage symptoms of lower urinary tract dysfunction, but it had very limited effect on voiding dysfunction (09).

-Krzastek and colleagues supported the same findings in a prospective study with 23 patients of idiopathic normal pressure hydrocephalus, where significant improvement was noted in terms of urinary urgency and urge incontinence particularly in women and younger patients after surgery (42).
+Krzastek and colleagues supported the same findings in a prospective study with 23 patients of idiopathic normal pressure hydrocephalus, where significant improvement was noted in terms of urinary urgency and urge incontinence particularly in women and younger patients after surgery (41).
 Bladder recovery after surgery is attributed to increased mid-cingulate perfusion, probably linked to a functional restoration of the mid-cingulate area of the brain, which normally inhibits the micturition reflex.
-This is confirmed by a single-photon emission tomography in a prospective study of 75 patients (Sakakibara and Uchida 2016).
+This is confirmed by a single-photon emission tomography in a prospective study of 75 patients (79).

 Medical options include peripherally acting anticholinergic drugs.
 Medical management may be used alone or as adjunct to surgical intervention.
 Other useful interventions may include transcutaneous electrical nerve stimulation and sacral neuromodulation (12).